faceslog/cf-discord-duplicati/README.md

 ```
 This part of the URL represents the `channelId/webhookId`.

-**3-** Add a name to identify your backup before the `MyBackUpName/channelId/webhookId`.
+**3-** Add a name to identify your backup `MyBackUpName/channelId/webhookId`.
 This name will be displayed in the webhook embed.

 **4-** Append `MyBackUpName/channelId/webhookId` to `https://duplicati.faceslog.tech/api/`.